- Land of lemurs

 Day 7 Ranohira (for Isalo)

 After breakfast, continue south towards Ranohira, the gateway to Isalo National Park.
-Travel through sapphire mining villages to the Ambalavao rice-growing region that’s home to the Betseleo tribe.
+Travel through sapphire mining villages to the Ambalavao rice-growing region that’s home to the Betsileo tribe.
 Stop for lunch at a restaurant and, later, visit a women’s paper-making workshop.
-Call in at the Anja Reserve, managed by the Betseleo people as a conservation site for ring-tailed lemurs, chameleons and a host of birds and plants.
+Call in at the Anja Reserve, managed by the Betsileo people as a conservation site for ring-tailed lemurs, chameleons and a host of birds and plants.
 Arrive at the locally rated 3-star+ Le Relais de la Reine for two-night stay.
 B, L, D

 Day 8 Isalo National Park